awsdocs/aws-parallelcluster-user-guide/doc_source/pluster.create.md

 Defaults to `~/.parallelcluster/config`\.

 `-r REGION, --region REGION`
 Specifies the AWS Region to use\.
-Defaults to the Region specified by using the `` command\.
+Defaults to the Region specified by using the [`pcluster configure`](pcluster.configure.md) command\.

 `-nw, --nowait`
 Indicates not to wait for stack events after executing a stack command\.